zephyrproject-rtos/zscilib/README.md

 of zscilib is to add optimised versions of key functions to try to get the best possible performance out of limited resources.

-Initial optimisation will target the **ARM Cortex-M** family of devices and the **Thumb** and **Thumb-2** instruction sets, though other architectures can be accommodated if necessary or useful.
+Initial optimisation will target the **Arm Cortex-M** family of devices and the **Thumb** and **Thumb-2** instruction sets, though other architectures can be accommodated if necessary or useful.